FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/Copying Controllers (programs)/01-Alternatives to copying a controller.md

   ## It's too easy
 Writing code from scratch can be difficult or irritating.
 Coping a pre-written solution can be used as the basis for solving the current problem.
-When the tools make it easier to copy code than to reuse it, the latter becomes the popular choice.
+When the tools make it easier to copy code than to reuse it, the former becomes the popular choice.
 Magic falls exactly in this category.
 Coping a complete program which include the view in it can be done with a few clicks, while using the same view with different data is a headache.

 # How Can We Do Better in .NET?
 We have a set of videos that explain how to reuse a controller or a view in the migrated application, which you can find [here](http://localhost:8083/creating-reusable-views-and-controllers.html).